Nam Giao Esplanade Introduction

 Nowadays, Nam Giao is one of the important historic monuments of the Nguyen dynasty.
 It is also under the management of Hue Monuments Conservation Center so you have to buy an entrance ticket to explore.
 It costs VND 50,000/ person and children under 12 years old are free.

 The opening hour is from 7 am to 5 pm every day even on Lunar New Year.
-If you would like to visit the Nam Giao Esplanade and other famous historic places such as Hue Imperial Citadel; Thien Mu pagoda, Hue Royal Tombs, Dong Ba Market, etc. You should book Hue Group City Tour; Hue Tour By Private Car or Hue Private City Tour via Culture Pham Travel.
+If you would like to visit the Nam Giao Esplanade and other famous historical places such as Hue Imperial Citadel; Thien Mu pagoda, Hue Royal Tombs, Dong Ba Market, etc.